 Beuttner argued that one of the main factors was a plant-based diet, but he never attempted to separate out this factor from all the others, some of which he also listed.
 These Blue Zones are (or were) healthier in general, such as moderate caloric intake and greater physical activity but also less tobacco and alcohol.
 As or more important is the strong social cohesion, trust, and engagement involving tight-knit communities and kin (see Roseto effect and Robert D. Putnam’s comparison between southern and northern Italy from Making Democracy Work) — one might note, as the social is inseparable from the dietary, the Blue Zones were places where people earlier had raised, hunted, gathered, and prepared their own food and did so communally.

 But there are so many of these so-called ‘paradoxes’ that they seem more like the rule than the exception (Hong Kong Paradox, Swiss or Alpine Paradox, Albanian Paradox, Cuban Paradox, Spanish Paradox, Greek Paradox, Italian Paradox, and more generally the Mediterranean Paradox; Eskimo Paradox, Masai Paradox, South Pacific Paradox, and on and on; or the related Scottish Paradox, similar to the Northern Ireland Paradox and Belfast Paradox, maybe involving vitamin D, a fat-soluble vitamin found in animal fat; also consider the Israeli Paradox and Indian Paradox where there is bad cardiovascular health outcomes despite little saturated fat).
+Conventional nutritional studies is sinking under a wave of paradoxes.

-Many of the populations that lived longer as seen in studies after World War II often were populations that ate higher amounts (and certainly higher quality) of meat prior to the war, a not insignificant detail.
+Many of the populations that lived longer as seen in studies after World War II often were populations that ate higher amounts (and certainly higher quality) of meat and animal fat prior to the war, a not insignificant detail.
 It’s important not only know what people have been eating when older but also what they were eating during their developmental years and, considering epigenetics, what their parents and grandparents were eating.
 Weston A. Price studied some of these populations in the pre-war period.
 In every traditional society he visited, they included animal foods as central to their diets.
 The ravages of war disrupted many traditional diets, including those later studied in the post-war period by Ancel Keys and others.

 Consider the Okinawans as a well known example Buettner uses.
 Many things stand out, besides Okinawa having seen more than its share of war-time violence and death.
 It was assumed, based on one set of data, that the Okinawans didn’t eat much meat in line with other Japanese populations that gorge on rice, but: “It has been revealed that the consumption level of meat (especially pork) in Japan is higher in the people from Okinawa than that reported by the Japanese National Nutritional survey” (Terue Kawabata et al, Animal food intakes and lipid nutrition in Okinawa prefecture).
 Still, even this data is limited since, “Periodic festivals (approximately monthly) in which pork and other meats were consumed are not accounted for in this analysis” (Bradley J. Willcox et al, Caloric Restriction, the Traditional Okinawan Diet, and Healthy Aging).
 Furthermore, as far as I know, there is no data prior to the world war era.
 Most of what we have are historical records that, by the way, indicate higher levels of meat consumption in the late 1800s to early 1900s.

-An old Okinawan was asked about the secret to longevity and she said, “some say its pork” (Japanese Food: Okinawa, documentary).
+An old Okinawan was asked about the secret to longevity and she said, “some say it’s pork” (Japanese Food: Okinawa, documentary).
 This shouldn’t surprise us, especially not for Okinawa where the pig was highly revered as part of both diet and culture.
 It might not be a coincidence that Okinawans ate so much pork.
 “Dr. Weston A. Price observed, photographed, and wrote about healthy traditional societies from the Polynesian islands that regularly consumed it.
 In addition, pork was and still is a major component of the diet of exceptionally long lived cultures in Okinawa, Japan and the former Soviet republic of Georgia” (Sarah Pope, Pork: Healthy Meat to Eat or Not?).
 It turns out that looking at a population following the most destructive war in world history, not to mention decades of military occupation, might not be representative of what is historically normal to the conditions and lifestyle prior to the war.
 And the elderly who had such long lives after the war, of course, grew up eating that pre-war diet.

 Looking back at their traditional diet, Okinawans have not consumed many grains, added sugars, industrial vegetable oils, or highly processed foods and they still eat less rice than other Japanese: “Before 1949 the Okinawans ate NO Wheat and little rice” (Julianne Taylor, The Okinawan secret to health and longevity – no wheat?).
-Also, similar to the Mediterranean people (another population studied after the devastation of WWII) who didn’t use much olive oil until recently, Okinawans traditionally cooked everything in lard that would have come from nutrient-dense pigs, the fat being filled with omega-3s and fat-soluble vitamins.
+Also, similar to the Mediterranean people (another population studied after the devastation of WWII) who didn’t use muchdidn’t use much olive oil until recently, Okinawans traditionally cooked everything in lard that would have come from nutrient-dense pigs, the fat being filled with omega-3s and fat-soluble vitamins.
 Also, consider that most of the fat in lard is monounsaturated, the same kind of fat that is deemed healthy in olive oil.

 “According to gerontologist Kazuhiko Taira, the most common cooking fat used traditionally in Okanawa is a monounsaturated fat-lard.
 Although often called a “saturated fat,” lard is 50 percent monounsaturated fat (including small amounts of health-producing antimicrobial palmitoleic acid), 40 percent saturated fat and 10 percent polyunsaturated.
 Taira also reports that healthy and vigorous Okinawans eat 100 grams each of pork and fish each day ” (Wikipedia, Longevity in Okinawa).